codeworksacademy/king_of_pong/Intro-to-HTML-CSS-and-JavaScript/readme.md

   - increase or dercrease the scores as needed to check your logic with the conditionals
 - Create A variable called `thorstenCard` and set it's value to an object with the properties of the card in our html
   - name : 'Thorsten'
-  - teamName: 'Cameroon Challengers'
+  - teamName: 'Daring Durians'
   - wins: 8
   - matches: 15
   - rarity: 'rare'
   - teamColor: 'Lime Green'
 - Do the same For Georgie's card, creating a new variable called `georgieCard`
   - name: 'Georgie'
-  - teamName: 'Rwanda Rampage'
+  - teamName: 'Rambutan Rampage'
   - wins: 10
   - matches: 20
   - rarity: 'common'
   - teamColor: 'Persimmon Pink'
 - Using the objects we just created, console log Thorsten's team color
-- Using the objects we juts created, console log Georgie's match average (wins divided by matches)
+- Using the objects we just created, console log Georgie's match average (wins divided by matches)